im6/restify-example/README.md

-# a very simple example for seting up restify.js
+# a very simple example for setting up restify.js